12.8. Selector and Attribute Setting¶

 html, the outer HTML code of the element is retrieved.

 The following video demonstrates an example usage of this type of a setting.
-The test results show what the plugin will retrieve from the target site using your configuration.
+The test results show what the plugin will retrieve from the target site by using your configuration.